HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

 Creme is developed with a Python framework for websites et Web apps : Django_.
 If you really want to code some modules for Creme, you should know Django.
-Its documentation is complete & quite good ; see here : https://docs.djangoproject.com/en/4.1/.
+Its documentation is complete & quite good ; see here : https://docs.djangoproject.com/en/4.2/.
-To begin, reading the `tutorial <https://docs.djangoproject.com/en/4.1/intro/overview/>`_ should be enough.
+To begin, reading the `tutorial <https://docs.djangoproject.com/en/4.2/intro/overview/>`_ should be enough.

-Creme uses the JavaScript (JS) library jQuery_ too ; to implement some features of your modules, you may have to use some JS on client side (Web browser) ;
+Creme uses the JavaScript (JS) library jQuery_ too ; to implement some features of your modules, you may have to use some JS on client side (Web browser);
 in these cases knowing jQuery would be a good thing.
-Neverthless this is not mandatory and we will mostly use example with no JS in this documentation.
+Nevertheless this is not mandatory and we will mostly use example with no JS in this documentation.

 .. _Creme: https://cremecrm.com
 .. _Python: https://www.python.org